exercism/python/concepts/complex-numbers/about.md

 1. __Semiconductor chips__.
     - These make no sense in classical physics and can only be explained (and designed) by quantum mechanics (QM).
-    - In QM, everything is complex-valued by definition. (_its waveforms all the way down_)
+    - In QM, everything is complex-valued by definition. (_it's waveforms all the way down_)

-2. __The Fast Fourier Transform algorithm__.
+2. __The Fast Fourier Transform (FFT) algorithm__.
     - FFT is an application of complex numbers, and it is in _everything_ connected to sound transmission, audio processing, photos, and video.

-    -MP3 and other audio formats use FFT for compression, ensuring more audio can fit within a smaller storage space.
+    - MP3 and other audio formats use FFT for compression, ensuring more audio can fit within a smaller storage space.
-    - JPEG compression and MP4 video, among many other image and video formats also use FTT for compression.
+    - JPEG compression and MP4 video, among many other image and video formats, also use FTT for compression.

     - FFT is also deployed in the digital filters that allow cellphone towers to separate your personal cell signal from everyone else's.